 Welcome to CaseClothesed.com and we hope you have a fashionable day!

-Patricia Qualey, (’12), Editor-in-Chief, is a recent graduate of New York Law School.
+Patricia Qualey, (’12), Co-Editor-in-Chief, is a 2012 graduate of New York Law School.
 She graduated from New York University with a B.A. in Sociology, and went on to pursue an additional degree in Fashion Marketing.
 It was her passion for the fashion industry that lead her to law school.
 During her time at NYLS, she was a member of IILP’s Fashion Law Job-track program and a student member of NYSBA’s fashion committee.
 Her legal experience includes time with the General Counsels of both Perry Ellis and Stuart Weitzman, as well as an internship with Volunteer Lawyers for the Arts.
-She is currently working as a clerk with the law firm of Aaron J. Polak, Esq.
+She is currently working as an associate at a New Jersey firm working on corporate and business matters.

 To view former contributor bios, please click here.